 Through Colorado’s net metering policies, Colorado homeowners can get the most bang for their buck when installing solar.
 They can even make some money if they learn to make smart energy choices and cut their electricity usage.

 Local Solar Rebates – Many Colorado utility companies and local organizations offer solar rebates that can save homeowners some big bucks.
 Here are two current examples:

 Tax Exemptions – In Colorado, any renewable energy equipment is sales, use, and property tax-free.
 Thus, you will not have to pay any additional fees to the government even though you are adding value to your home.

 Energy savings mortgage incentive for existing homes – Any new home buyers who put solar on their roof are eligible for a state program that will help you pay for your mortgage for 120 days.
 By adding energy efficiency upgrades and a renewable energy system, you could qualify for $750-$3,000 in savings.

-Because of so many local benefits, solar is a great option for homeowners in Illinois.
+Because of so many local benefits, solar in Illinois is a great option for homeowners.
 In fact, Illinois has a renewable portfolio standard that means that the state is committed to producing 25% of its electricity by renewable resources by the year 2025.
 To accomplish this goal, the state is offering incentives to help its citizens put solar on their roofs.

 Net Metering – In Illinois, your utility company is required under Illinois law to track your renewable energy production and give you credits for any excess energy that is produced.
 At the end of an annual period, these credits expire and revert to the utilities company without compensation.
 Thus, there is no need for a homeowner to purchase a system that produces much more energy than your household uses.